a0/a0-tzmigration/docs/demo/README.md

 **THIS SOFTWARE IS CURRENTLY IN BETA, USE WITH CAUTION, DOUBLE CHECK EVERYTHING**

-This UI allows you to see what changes must be applied to your system/database whenever a change occurs in the [tzdata/zoneinfo/Olson database](https://en.wikipedia.org/wiki/Tz_database).
+This UI allows to see what changes must be applied to your systems whenever a change occurs in the [tzdata/zoneinfo/Olson database](https://en.wikipedia.org/wiki/Tz_database).

 In order to do so, your system must adhere to the following rules:
 1. All timestamps must be stored in UTC/seconds since the epoch, leap seconds *ignored* (as UNIX does).